Ukraine police fail to find Saakashvili in protest camp raid

 Poroshenko’s office said prosecutors have evidence to back up the claims against Saakashvili, whom they accuse of receiving financing from criminals linked to former president Viktor Yanukovich who planned to overthrow the current government.

-Saakashvili was stripped of his Ukrainian citizenship by Poroshenko in July while abroad and is now stateless.
-The 49-year-old is facing the threat of possible extradition to Georgia, where he is wanted on criminal charges he says were trumped up for political reasons.
+Saakashvili received Ukrainian citizenship when he reinvented himself as a Ukrainian politician but was stripped of it by Poroshenko in July while abroad and is now stateless.

-Additional reporting by Sergei Karazy; Writing by Alessandra Prentice; Editing by Matthias Williams and Catherine Evans
+Additional reporting by Sergei Karazy; Writing by Alessandra Prentice; editing by Matthias Williams